Volvo Window Regulator and Motor Replacement

 - Using a razor blade, remove the insulation by cutting through the foam-like glue.
 Be careful not to tear the insulation.

-- Depending on the model, the regulator mechanism is connected to the window fixture by sliding blocks or rivets.
+- The regulator mechanism is connected to the window fixture by sliding blocks or rivets, depending on the model.

 - Don’t disconnect the door airbag wires.
 Temporarily connect the battery negative terminal to operate the window.
 Lower the window into the position where the sliding block or rivet is accessible.
 Disconnect the negative battery terminal.

-- Repeat the last two steps for releasing the second sliding block.
+- Repeat the last two steps to release the second sliding block.

 - Disconnect the electrical motor.
-You will need to push the tab on the connector with a screwdriver to unlock it.
+You must push the tab on the connector with a screwdriver to unlock it.

 - Undo the 10mm nut at the top of the regulator; carefully rotate and wiggle the regulator until you can get it out.